On This Page

 Fortunately, therapy is an effective treatment for ADHD as well.
 In fact, the Centers for Disease Control and Prevention (CDC) recommend behavior therapy as “the first line of treatment, before medication is tried” for children under six years of age.

-For children of all ages and young adults, research suggests that therapy may be more effective over the long term than medication treatment for ADHD, and that combining both can be especially effective.
+For children of all ages and young adults, research suggests that therapy may be more effective over the long term than medication for ADHD, and that combining both can be especially effective.

 Fast Results vs. Long-Term Recovery